Straddling checkerboard: History

 In 1555, Pope Paul IV created the office of Cipher Secretary to the Pontiff.
 In the late 1580s, this position was held by members of the Argenti family, most notably Giovanni Batista and his nephew, Matteo.
-Matteo is credited for designing what is now called the straddling checkerboard cipher.
+Matteo was the first to intentionally obscure borders between one-digit and two-digit codes, designing the first variable length cipher, although this was still a substitution cipher:

+With that cipher, La vigilanza di papa Clemente fu grande in ogni genere de negotii was enciphered as 550365178370360088658074864865534032402000824315833060080257009830075583200230258020028390875.

+The following table rearranges the same key so that the column number corresponds to the second digit and while the row correspond to the first digit or lack thereof:

+Comparing this table with a lower one, it is evident that it is not the modern straddling checkerboard, and letters encoded with one digit are not the most frequent letters of Latin (T is much more frequent than O), but the idea exploited in the latter ciphers is present.

-In more modern times it was used by communist forces during the Spanish Civil War in order to protect their radio and written transmissions.
+In its modern form described below the cipher's first documented use was in 1937 by Swedish communist Per Meurling during the Spanish Civil War.
 It was later used as the basis for the message-to-digits step in the VIC cipher.

 Mechanics

 Setup

 A straddling checkerboard is set up something like this:

 The header row is populated with the ten digits, 0-9.
 They can be presented in order, as in the above table, or scrambled (based on a secret key value) for additional security.
-The second row is typically set up with eight high-frequency letters (mnemonics for the English language include; 'ESTONIA-R', 'A SIN TO ER(R)', 'AT ONE SIR'), leaving two blank spots; this row has no row coordinate in the first column.
+The second row is typically set up with eight high-frequency letters (mnemonics for the English language include; 'ESTONIA-R', 'A SIN TO ER(R)', 'AT ONE SIR', 'AERO TINS'), leaving two blank spots; this row has no row coordinate in the first column.
 The remaining two rows are labeled with one of the two digits that were not assigned a letter in the second row, and then filled out with the rest of the alphabet, plus the two symbols '.' and '/'.